TUDelft-CITG/learn-python/README.md

-# learn-python
+# learn-python archive
+This is the branch where files of the main branch till 21/06/2023 are available.

-- Caspar: add config files and recipe pages to our book on main
+<s> - Caspar: add config files and recipe pages to our book on main </s>

 option 1: